j-buss/jb_blog/_drafts/2019-03-08-colab_basic.markdown

 The following set of blogs document the information for exploring the generation of text from an LSTM.
 The impetus for this experiment was the book [Deep Learning with Python by François Chollet][DLwP_Book].
-### What are you talking about?

-Well really it is just using some machine learning to "create" a set of new text based on a large corpus of text.

 ### Why?

-Why would I want to create a Robo Nietzsche?
-Well...it kinda evolved...I mean...I definitely didn't just start with this idea.
-Mostly I just wanted to learn about deep learning.
-I happened to be working through It really originated from the idea of creating this is not just something one comes up with hjust came about. hhhhI  wanted to learn how to use tensorflow.
+I  wanted to learn how to use tensorflow.
 And I wanted a deeper understanding than I could easily find online.
 So I picked up Deep Learning with Python by François Chollet.
 The book provides a wonderful explanation of Deep Learning using Keras.